OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum/AVM.md

 Code is added to an AVM in two ways.
 First, some code is created when the AVM starts running.
 This code is read in from an AVM executable file (a .mexe file) and preloaded by the AVM emulator.

 Second, the AVM has three instructions to create new CodePoints: one that makes a new Error CodePoint, and two that make new CodePoints (one for a CodePoint with an immediate value and one for a CodePoint without) given an opcode, possibly an immediate value, and a next CodePoint.
 These are used by ArbOS when translating EVM code for execution.
-(See below for how ArbOS does this.)
+(For more details on this, see the [ArbOS](ArbOS.md) section.)

 ### Getting messages from the Inbox